 Mesa Urban Garden is a community organization that aims to create a community gathering space in the heart of Mesa’s downtown.
 Our mission is to inspire sustainable urban living through education, community involvement and creative cooperation to strengthen families and enhance and beautify our community.

-Our organization is fully supportive of the iMesa idea to “foster the development of an urban garden in empty parcels close to downtown,” and we are ready to embrace this initiative.
+Mesa Urban Garden was the first iMesa idea to come to fruition.
 Community gardens are known for their many benefits including environmental, economic and social opportunities.
-With Mesa’s urban hub quickly evolving – especially with the future Light Rail and arrival of downtown campuses of Albright and Westminster College and Benedictine University – it is our opinion that a community garden will play a vibrant role in the downtown enhancements.
+With Mesa’s urban hub quickly evolving – especially with the Light Rail, Lincoln Center West, and arrival of downtown campuses of Wilkes and Westminster College, as well as the adjacent Benedictine University – it is our opinion that a community garden will play a vibrant role in the downtown enhancements.

 Our goals for Mesa Urban Garden include the following: